Pinoy gets West Point valor award

 “We must ensure the sacrifices of those who gave their lives are not wasted … Therefore, amid the rapidly evolving security landscape that continues to pose challenges to our nation, we must remain steadfast.
 As instruments of change, advancing all they fought for, for duty, for honor and for country,” he was quoted as saying.

-Herrera, deputy chief of the Army’s Scout Ranger Capability Office, was also a recipient of four other Gold Cross Medals, the third highest award for valor, in other military operations.
+Herrera, deputy chief of the Army’s Scout Ranger Capability Office, received four other Gold Cross Medals, the third highest award for valor, in other military operations.

 Prior to the awarding ceremony, Herrera was also presented with a commemorative US Congressional Gold Medal Coin in honor of Filipino World War II veterans for their service alongside US forces at a separate event, according to a statement of the Philippine Consulate General in New York.